 Giant sequoias were once logged, but the practice stopped over a century ago because the tree’s wood is brittle.
 Today, the trees are protected.

-The largest giant sequoia is taller than a 26 story building.
-That’s pretty tall!
+The largest giant sequoia is taller than a 26-story building.

 Most giant sequoias are not able to grow to a height greater than 300 feet.
-The tallest sequoia is an abnormally tall 379 feet!
+The tallest sequoia is 379 feet tall.

 The giant sequoia’s girth is what truly makes it a giant.
 Their trunks are sometimes 35 feet across.
 It’d take six people stretched out head to toe to match its width.